iquinto/tfg/README.md

 Proceed to install Docker Compose following the steps described in the following guide: https://docs.docker.com/compose/install/ (according to your OS).

+### Run project
 Once Docker Compose is installed you can execute the following commands:
 * From the work folder, run the command:
   ```sh
   docker compose up